DSL04/DSL04.github.io/README.md

 # SEG-3125-Project-1/ OMEGA

-The Barbershop App is a web application built with Next.js that allows users to book appointments with barbers.
+The Omega App is a web application built with Next.js that allows users to book appointments with barbers.
 It provides a seamless and user-friendly interface for customers to view available services, select a barber, choose a date and time, and make a booking.

 ## Features